RUTH’S COTTAGE CHILD ADVOCATE

 - Ability to plan enriching and entertaining activities.

-- Professional demeanor – possess the ability to handle a variety of situations in a calm, professional, and courteous manner.
+- Professional demeanor – possess the ability to manage a variety of situations in a calm, professional, and courteous manner.

 - CPR and First Aid Certification, including infant CPR